jameshodgson72/Credit-Card-Fraud/README.md

 ### Data correlations

 Data correlations were reviewed by reference to heat maps.
 Here's a picture showing the heat map of the standard data features.
 The bottom row of the heatmap is the target variable, "tx_is_fraud".
-As well as seeing many of the correlations observed in the EDA, some colinearity in the data is also evident and consequently some of these variables are "tuned out" by the models.
+As well as seeing many of the correlations observed in the EDA, some collinearity in the data is also evident and consequently some of these variables are "tuned out" by the models.

 ![Heatmap of standard features](./Images/std_data_heatmap.jpg "Heatmap of standard data features")

 ## Feature engineering

 Extra features were engineered into the data set to improve classifier performance.
 These fell into 2 categories:
-- Feaures which utilise information from previous transactions to put the next in context.
+- Features which utilise information from previous transactions to put the next in context.
 For example, a running average of the last 5 transaction amounts which the current transaction amount can be compared to.
 (See below code snippet).
 - Features indicating high-fraud-rate values in categorical variables, e.g. "high_fraud_hour" which is set to "1" if the transaction took place in an hour of the day with above average rate of fraud.

 ![Code snippet engineered features](./Images/window_and_shift_features_code.jpg "Code snippet showing calculation of windowing and shifted features.")